Home Multi-Country Search About Admin Login

 Upper contact

-overlain by the Ejura Sandstone Fm (Volta Basin - S & W margins) or by the Bimbila Fm (Volta Basin - eastern sector)
+overlain by the Ejura Sandstone Fm (Volta Basin - S and W margins) or by the Bimbila Fm (Volta Basin - eastern sector)

 Regional extent